minoda-lab/universc/CONTRIBUTING.md

     to the appropriate function.

 This seems like a lot of work but don't worry if your pull request isn't perfect.
-It's a learning process and members of the universc team will be on hand to help you out.
+It's a learning process and members of the UniverSC team will be on hand to help you out.
 A pull request ("PR") is a process, and unless you've submitted a few in the past it's unlikely that your pull request will be accepted as is.
-All PRs require review and approval from at least one member of the universc development team before merge.
+All PRs require review and approval from at least one member of the UniverSC development team before merge.

-Please remember that universc is package used by other people.
+Please remember that UniverSC is package used by other people.
 This means that changing any existing functionality could result in breaking someone's code (or another pipeline).
 Please don't submit pull requests that change existing behaviour.
 Instead,